 How to save money on petrol & diesel

-With fuel prices rising at record rates, anything that’ll make a difference is more than welcome.
+With fuel prices through the roof, anything that’ll make a difference is more than welcome.

 As with other rises in the cost of living, managing fuel price increases can feel out of your control.
 But there are ways to help you save at the pump.